-We seek robust decisions that effectively manage risk by minimizing the percentiles of loss distributions.
+\paragraph{Problem Setup.} We seek robust decisions that effectively manage risk by minimizing the percentiles of loss distributions.
 This approach has been widely adopted in risk-sensitive domains such as financial portfolio optimization, where regulatory frameworks often define risk management requirements in terms of loss percentiles \cite{sarykalin2008value}.
 A widely used measure for quantifying high-loss scenarios is conditional value-at-risk (CVaR) \cite{duffie1997overview, rockafellar2000optimization, rockafellar2002conditional}, which provides a characterization of tail risk by capturing the expected loss beyond a given percentile threshold.
 Formally, given a confidence level $\alpha$, CVaR is defined as:

-where $\text{VaR}_\alpha$ represents the value-at-risk threshold, meaning the probability of exceeding this threshold is at most $1 - \alpha$.

-Our objective is to find the optimal decision $w^\star$ that minimizes the expected costs in the worst-$\alpha\%$ of outcomes.
+where $\text{VaR}_\alpha$ represents the value-at-risk threshold; the probability of exceeding the threshold is at most $\alpha$.
+Our objective is to find the decision $w^\star$ that minimizes the costs in the worst-$\alpha\%$ of outcomes.
 This leads to the following risk-sensitive optimization formulation \cite{krokhmal2002portfolio}:

 We note that the $c$ is defined over the high-risk region of the distribution $p(c|x)$, allowing for a more flexible and probabilistic characterization of uncertainty compared to the ``hard'' uncertainty set used in \eqref{eq:ro}.
 This formulation bridges robust and expectation-based optimization: ($i$) As $\alpha \to 0$, the problem reduces to robust optimization, focusing exclusively on the worst-case scenario in \eqref{eq:ro}. ($ii$) As $\alpha \to 1$, it converges to standard expectation-based optimization in \eqref{eq:general_risk_min}, minimizing the expected cost across all possible outcomes.
 Thus, our approach generalizes robust optimization by ensuring resilience against adverse outcomes beyond a single worst-case scenario, balancing conservatism and probabilistic risk awareness in decision-making.